Temporary protection visa

 A Temporary Protection Visa (TPV) is an Australian visa category issued to persons who had been recognised as refugees fleeing persecution.
 TPVs are issued to persons who apply for refugee status after making an unauthorised arrival in Australia, and is the main type of visa issued to refugees when released from Australian immigration detention facilities.
-TPVs were initially introduced by the Howard government on 20 October 1999, abolished by the Rudd government in August 2008, reintroduced by the Abbott government in October 2013, before being abolished again by the Albanese government in February 2023.
+TPVs were initially introduced by the Howard government on 20 October 1999, abolished by the Rudd government in August 2008, and reintroduced by the Abbott government in October 2013.

 After being granted a TPV, refugees are required to reapply after three years, in case conditions change in their homeland.
 TPV holders are eligible for only some of the special settlement services funded by the Commonwealth to assist new arrivals in Australia.
 Unlike permanent visa (PV) holders, TPV recipients have no family reunion rights and no right to re-enter the country if they depart Australia.
 TPV holders do have the right to work and have access to job matching by Centrelink.
 They are also eligible for Special Benefit, Rent Assistance, Family Tax Benefit, Child Care Benefit, Medicare, Early Health Assessment and Intervention Program, torture and trauma counselling, and English as a second language classes (for TPV minors only).